LANY: 2020: Mama's Boy

 On April 30, 2020, LANY announced the title of their third album, Mama's Boy, via social media.
 The album was released on October 2, 2020.
 On May 13, they released the album's lead single, "Good Guys".
 On July 1, their second single "If This Is the Last Time" was released.
 The album's third single, "You!", was released on August 13, 2020.

 Two months later on October 2, 2020, they released their third studio album titled Mama's Boy.
-To promote the album, the band has announced 5 dates in the United Kingdom and Ireland for 2021.
+To promote the album, the band announced 5 dates in the United Kingdom and Ireland for 2021.
 Pre-sale began on September 30 while the general sale began on October 2.
 The band has announced more dates to come on a later date.

 2021–2022: gg bb xx and Priest's departure

 On February 4, 2021, LANY released the deluxe edition of Mama's Boy.
 This included the release of three new versions of songs—"Heart Won't Let Me" (stripped), "Sad" (stripped), and "I Still Talk to Jesus" (live).
 "I wanted the outer to sound and feel like I was playing this song alone in a Sunday school room with the door slightly cracked, and you were listening down the hall," Klein said of the original recording.
 The live rendition of the track draws listeners even closer and into the room alongside LANY.
 On July 12, LANY announced that their fourth album, gg bb xx, would be released on September 3.
-The single rollout began with the release of "dancing in the kitchen" on June 25.
+The single rollout began with the release of "Dancing in the Kitchen" on June 25.

-The deluxe version of "gg bb xx" was released on November 5, adding 5 additional songs to the record, along with the demo version of "dna" that was released as a single simultaneously with "up to me".
+The deluxe version of gg bb xx was released on November 5, adding 5 additional songs to the record, along with the demo version of "DNA" that was released as a single simultaneously with "Up to Me".
 Also included were previous collaborations, "I Quit Drinking" with Kelsea Ballerini, and "Stupid Feelings" with 220 Kid.

 On April 7, 2022, the band announced the departure of keyboardist Les Priest, who had left "to focus on life as a writer/producer in Nashville."
 The remaining two members of the group decided not to replace him but just to continue as a duo.

+2023–2024: A Beautiful Blur

+On May 29, 2023, LANY announced their fifth album, titled A Beautiful Blur, which was released on September 29, 2023.
+Its first single, "Congrats", was released on 24 August 2022.
+This was followed by another single "Love at First Fight", announced on their Instagram page.
+This was their first project without keyboardist/guitarist Leslie Priest.
+Initially titled I Really Really Hope So, the album was later renamed to A Beautiful Blur on September 19, 2023; a few days before the release.
+The album has a total of 13 songs, with Paul being the lead vocals, bass guitar and keyboards for all tracks with Jake on drums.
+The album peaked on number 4 in Australian charts and number 120 on US Billboard 200.
+The album announcement was followed by a world tour from 2023 - 2024.